Remote Magnetic Levitation Using Reduced Attitude Control and Parametric Field Models: Conclusion

 \section{Conclusion}

 This paper demonstrated stabilization and trajectory tracking of a levitating object with a permanent magnetic dipole using an eMNS.
-We used the \octomag{} eMNS as the actuation platform, which was originally designed for minimally invasive eye surgeries.
+To highlight the object- and platform-agnostic capabilities of our control pipeline, we utilized both the \octomag{} and a custom 13-coil eMNS as our actuation platforms, testing across three distinct levitators.
 With this work, we aim to demonstrate the dynamic capabilities of eMNS - an important step toward clinical use cases, which are currently dominated by quasi-static models and feedforward control.

 We modeled the magnetic field generated by the \octomag{}'s coil currents using MPEM, a parametric field model designed for computational efficiency.
 A stable feedback controller was synthesized to regulate the levitator's position and reduced attitude.
 Key design factors for achieving a robust performance, such as the choice of the levitator's mass, dipole moment, and the eMNS's bandwidth frequency were discussed.
-Experimental results showed that the system can perform rapid and accurate trajectory tracking, particularly at large rotation angles not reported before in the literature on magnetic levitation.
+Notably, our controller demonstrated clear superiority over an equivalent baseline PID formulation by reliably tracking large angular deflections up to 65$^\circ$, a capability not previously reported in the literature on magnetic levitation.

 Our nonlinear reduced-attitude controller is currently constrained by the motion-capture system, which cannot track full rotations.
-Future work will extend the state estimation to handle full rotations and fully exploit the controller’s performance.
+Future work will extend the state estimation to handle full rotations and fully exploit the controller's performance.
 Another promising direction is to investigate whether levitation can be achieved on clinically ready, human-scale electromagnetic navigation systems such as Navion \cite{gervasoni2024navion}.
 Our long-term goal is to push the limits of eMNS systems and achieve highly complex, precise maneuvers that may enable new medical applications.